 First Nations peoples of Australia maintain the longest unbroken traditions in the world.
-Aboriginal Australians arrived to the continent over 60,000 years ago, and survived multiple dramatic changes in their enviroment over the long period, keeping their traditions and languages alive that remain incredibly rich in some parts of the country today.
-Before the ‘white man’ invaded the country about 300 years ago, there were hundreds of Indigenous groups or nations living on the Australian continent.
-Each groups had their own traditional customs, languages and instruments to accompany their songs.
+Aboriginal Australians arrived to the continent over 60,000 years ago and survived multiple dramatic changes in their environment over this long period.
+Before European colonisation, hundreds of distinct Indigenous groups or nations populated the Australian continent, each with their own traditional customs, languages, and instruments to accompany their songs.

-Undoubtedly, the arrival of ‘white’ settlers had a devastating effect on every Indigenous groups in Australia, many Aboriginal clans and languages did not survive these troubled times.
-The cultural clash between the Indigenous people and the dominant culture is still happening today, and the destruction of traditional knowledge and customs of the foreign non-Indigenous culture spawns massive challenges for the First Nations peoples.
-It is important for non-Indigenous players to recognise that the didgeridoo is a traditional property belongs to certain Indigenous groups of Northern Australia, and every didgeridoo player, regardless of his or her nationality, gender or spiritual view, has an important role helping to protect the traditional culture of this instrument.
+Undoubtedly, European colonisation has had devastating impacts on Aboriginal people and cultures across Australia.
+Many Aboriginal clans and languages have not survived.
+The cultural clash between Aboriginal people and the dominant ‘white’ culture continues today and the erosion of Aboriginal peoples’ agency, traditional knowledge systems, languages and customs creates enormous challenges for their health and wellbeing and the strength of their cultures.
+It is important for non-Indigenous players to recognise the didgeridoo as a traditional property that belongs to certain Indigenous groups of Northern Australia.
+Every didgeridoo player, regardless of his or her nationality, gender or spiritual view, has an important role in helping to protect and empower the traditional cultures of this instrument.